AidanHalim/Hackiethon25/InstallationGuide.md

 ### Running The Code

 ### To execute frontend
-enter `npm run dev` in the terminal under `/showcase-site/src submission-widgets/backend`
+enter `npm run dev` in the terminal under `/showcase-site`

 ### To execute backend
 run `main.py`

+## NOTE
+If testing is needed, make sure that the csv file `/showcase-site/src/submission-widgets/backend/UserLog.csv` isn't filled with today's date

+**Enjoy!**